Japanese prisoners of war in World War II: Allied prisoner of war camps

 Japanese POWs generally adjusted to life in prison camps and few attempted to escape.
 There were several incidents at POW camps, however.
 On 25 February 1943, POWs at the Featherston prisoner of war camp in New Zealand staged a strike after being ordered to work.
 The protest turned violent when the camp's deputy commander shot one of the protest's leaders.
 The POWs then attacked the other guards, who opened fire and killed 48 prisoners and wounded another 74.
 Conditions at the camp were subsequently improved, leading to good relations between the Japanese and their New Zealand guards for the remainder of the war.
 More seriously, on 5 August 1944, Japanese POWs in a camp near Cowra, Australia attempted to escape.
-During the fighting between the POWs and their guards 257 Japanese and four Australians were killed.
+During the fighting between the POWs and their guards 257 Japanese and 4 Australians were killed.
 Other confrontations between Japanese POWs and their guards occurred at Camp McCoy in Wisconsin during May 1944 as well as a camp in Bikaner, India during 1945; these did not result in any fatalities.
 In addition, 24 Japanese POWs killed themselves at Camp Paita, New Caledonia in January 1944 after a planned uprising was foiled.
 News of the incidents at Cowra and Featherston was suppressed in Japan, but the Japanese Government lodged protests with the Australian and New Zealand governments as a propaganda tactic.
 This was the only time that the Japanese Government officially recognized that some members of the country's military had surrendered.

 The Allies distributed photographs of Japanese POWs in camps to induce other Japanese personnel to surrender.
-This tactic was initially rejected by General MacArthur when it was proposed to him in mid-1943 on the grounds that it violated the Hague and Geneva Conventions, and the fear of being identified after surrendering could harden Japanese resistance.
+This tactic was initially rejected by General Douglas MacArthur when it was proposed to him in mid-1943 on the grounds that it violated the Hague and Geneva Conventions, and the fear of being identified after surrendering could harden Japanese resistance.
 MacArthur reversed his position in December of that year, however, but only allowed the publication of photos that did not identify individual POWs.
 He also directed that the photos "should be truthful and factual and not designed to exaggerate".